Historic homestead offering Alaskan hospitality since 1959!

 - "Thank you so much for everything this summer, it really was an amazing experience."- 2015 Guest Services from Utah

 Let's be honest, Alaska is an outdoorsy paradise.
 If you don't appreciate the outdoors you will grow tired of Denali quickly.
 If you enjoy living in a wilderness location and working for a smaller locally owned business then apply to join our team.
 Our past successful staff were adventurous at heart taking advantage of the all the great activities in the area and were comfortable having time to themselves or took initiative to mingle with staff from other local businesses.
-There are plenty of opportunities for hiking, backpacking, flightseeing, white water rafting, biking, and many more outdoor activities.
-To take full advantage we highly recommend you have a vehicle or comfort hitchhiking.
+There are plenty of opportunities for hiking, backpacking, flight seeing, white water rafting, biking, and many more outdoor activities.
+To take full advantage we highly recommend you have a vehicle or feel comfortable hitchhiking.

-We greatly value professional and highly motivated staff members with great communication and multitasking skills who appreciate interacting with people from all over the world with many different values and experiences.
-We are seeking a healthy team who can comfortably lift 20 pounds and navigate rocky soil.
+Cheers to those of you who plan to bring your highly motivated and professional self because that is exactly what we need.
+If your a drama llama you won't last long.
+Peeps with strong communication and multitasking skills who appreciate interacting with people from all over the world with many different values and experiences will thrive.
+We are an older location so some TLC is necessary from time to time so make sure you can comfortably lift 20 pounds and navigate rocky soil.
 Sorry folks but no weather or animal related closures here.
 Be prepared to work regardless of weather and understand Alaska is home to a vast array of wildlife, albeit, the majority of encounters will be with mosquitoes, moose, and the occasional shrew or squirrel.
 Come on apply you know you want too!

 Room and Board